From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Image Reward Datasets and Reward Models

-\textbf{Preference Bias Evaluation.} We evaluate \textit{four} image reward models: (1) HPSv2.0 \citep{wu2023human}, trained on the HPDv2 dataset; (2) HPSv2.1 \citep{wu2023human}, trained on the unreleased HPDv2.1 dataset; (3) PickScore \citep{kirstain2023pick}, trained on the Pick-a-Pic dataset; and (4) CLIP \citep{radford2021learning}, which serves as the base model for HPSv2.0, HPSv2.1, and PickScore prior to fine-tuning on their respective image reward datasets. \Cref{tab:reward_model_evaluation} reports two complementary bias metrics, ethnicity-aware gender bias (PBS\textsubscript{G}) and ethnic representation distribution (RDS\textsubscript{e} and SDI). \Cref{apx:social_bias_rm} includes more implementation details and comprehensive analysis across 42 actions.
+\textbf{Preference Bias Evaluation.} We evaluate \textit{four} image reward models: (1) HPSv2.0 \citep{wu2023human}, trained on the HPDv2 dataset; (2) HPSv2.1 \citep{wu2023human}, trained on the unreleased HPDv2.1 dataset; (3) PickScore \citep{kirstain2023pick}, trained on the Pick-a-Pic dataset; and (4) CLIP \citep{radford2021learning}, which serves as the shared base model for HPSv2.0, HPSv2.1, and PickScore prior to fine-tuning on their respective preference datasets.
+Each generated sample is assigned a \emph{continuous scalar preference score} predicted by the corresponding reward model (\textit{e.g.}, the HPSv2 score), rather than a discrete class label.
+These standardized scores are used to quantify the model’s \emph{relative preference} for gendered and ethnic attributes across controlled comparisons. \Cref{tab:reward_model_evaluation} reports two complementary bias metrics—ethnicity-aware gender bias (PBS\textsubscript{G}) and ethnic representation distribution (RDS\textsubscript{e} and SDI). \Cref{apx:social_bias_rm} provides further implementation details, a comprehensive analysis across 42 verbs, and a statistical analysis (\Cref{tab:stats_test_reward_models}).